kspringfield13/chatdeb/README.md

 **Table Previews**

-Multi-row query results are rendered as PNG files using `great-tables`.
-The HTML table is converted to an image with `imgkit` and saved in the same `charts/` directory.
-The path is returned with a `TABLE:` prefix.
+Multi-row query results are rendered as PNG files using `matplotlib`.
+Each table includes column headers and is saved with a transparent background so it blends seamlessly with the chat UI.
+The images are stored in the same `charts/` directory and the path is returned with a `TABLE:` prefix.

 **Summarize Conversation**